 Environment, you say?
 Nonsense… Perriello was down by 23 in ’08, and 23 in ’10.
 In both instances, the trends are showing Perriello within striking distance against formidable GOP opponents.
 Copy and paste this dynamic, because it’s how Democrats down on their luck are going to win in Virginia for at least the next six years.

 Was this political hit worth it?
 The pictures of Ball with the sex toys and such?
-It’s certainly a new low.
+It’s certainly a new low, as many people struggle to handle the unfamiliar fact that is the history of many of these items these days.
 Voters and politicos on both sides may laugh or deride, but remember — at the end of the day, politicians are catering to the baser instincts of the voting public.